joshua-dixon1/Titanic-Survival-Analysis-and-Prediction/README.md

 To run this project, clone the repository, install the required packages, and open `titanic_analysis.ipynb` in a Jupyter environment.

 ## Contributions
-Contributions, issues, and feature requests are welcome.
+Contributions, issues, feedback and feature requests are welcome.

 ## Author
-- joshua-dixon1
+- Joshua Dixon

 ## License
 This project is [MIT licensed](https://github.com/joshua-dixon1/Titanic-Survival-Analysis-and-Prediction-Work-in-Progress-/blob/main/LICENSE).